Sheeba-Samuel/ProvBook/README.md

  When the user selects the two executions, the difference in the input and the output of these executions are shown side by side.
 ![ProvBookDiff](provbook/notebook_ext/ProvBookDiff2.png)
 If there are differences in the input or output, the difference is highlighted for the user to distinguish the change.
-The provbookdiff is based on the [nbdime](https://github.com/jupyter/nbdime).
+This module is based on the [nbdime](https://github.com/jupyter/nbdime) from the Project Jupyter.
 It extends the nbdime tool and calls the API from nbdime to see the difference between the provenance of each execution of a notebook code cell.

 Internals
 -----------